 Should elderly adults take opioids?

-Elderly individuals should consider other treatment options when possible, but often, opioids are still the best choice.
-Opioids can be taken safely when used in the lowest tolerable dose and under strict medical direction and supervision.
+Elderly individuals should consider other treatment options when possible.
+If Opioids are the best or only option for pain management, they can be taken safely in elderly adults.
+They should always be used in the lowest effective doses for the shortest amount of time necessary, and under guidance from a medical professional.

 What is the best pain medication for the elderly?

-Pain medications can be tricky in older adults, as they often interact with other medications or health conditions.
+Pain medications can be tricky in older adults, as they often interact with other medications or be contraindicated with other health conditions.
 The optimal type of pain medication will be specific to each individual.
-Often, opioids are still necessary.
+There are many safe options including anti-inflammatory medications, tylenol, topical creams, lidocaine patches, muscle relaxers, nerve agents, antidepressants, etc. All of these are non-opioid medications and do not have addiction potential.

 What barriers to treatment do seniors have?